turbot/steampipe-plugin-oci/docs/tables/oci_logging_search.md

   timestamp >= now() - interval '3 days';
 ```

-### Show log entries which are related to DatabaseService
+### Show log entries that are related to DatabaseService

 ```sql
 select